The life cycle of common snook

 During winter months, snook stomachs contain only about a quarter of what is in them in the summer.
 This is likely because cold water causes their metabolic rate to slow, resulting in decreased feeding.
 In fact, snook are extremely cold sensitive and become lethargic and may die when water temperatures dip below 60 degrees for any length of time.

 Typically we have two closed seasons for snook, one corresponding to their spawning cycle, and the other to protect them during the winter when water temperatures drop.
 Anglers may continue to catch and release snook during closed seasons.
 Right now however, snook are catch-and-release only in all coastal counties from the Pasco/Hernando county line south through Gordon Pass in Collier County through Aug.
-31, 2020 (extended through May 31, 2021), as a proactive measure due to impacts of red tide in this area.
+31, 2020 (UPDATE: extended through May 31, 2022 for Sarasota Bay through Gordon Pass), as a proactive measure due to impacts of red tide in this area.